Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Conclusions

 \section{Conclusions}

-In conclusion, we demonstrated photon-absorption enhancement in a 3 nm-thick, 80 nm-wide WSi SNSPD at 7.4 µm wavelength through resonant metallic antenna coupling.
-By concentrating the incident free-space radiation at the antenna feed gap, a resonant crossed bowtie antenna enabled a short WSi nanowire segment to achieve an effective photon-absorption area 15.7× larger than that of an otherwise identical nanowire without the antenna while maintaining similar dark-count rates.
-Our results further show that the antenna-induced field enhancement is strongly localized near the antenna feed gap, indicating that photon-sensitive nanowires with lengths only a few times larger than the antenna feed gap are preferable in this antenna-coupled SNSPD geometry to maximize the observed absorption enhancement while avoiding unwanted dark-count contributions from nanowire sections outside the antenna-enhanced region.
-This localized coupling behavior supports the periodic antenna-coupled nanowire array configuration as a route to large-area scaling.
-Our analysis indicates that such arrays can provide substantially improved detection sensitivity, for example, an approximately 900× reduction in NEP at 7 µm for a 50 × 50 µ\si{m^2} area relative to a conventional meandered nanowire of identical geometric footprint, with an even greater reduction in NEP expected at longer wavelengths.
-These results highlight antenna-coupled nanowire arrays as a promising approach for realizing large-area, low-NEP, high-efficiency SNSPDs for single-photon detection in infrared astronomy, dark-matter detection, and biological sensing at mid- and far-infrared wavelengths.
+In conclusion, we demonstrated photon-absorption enhancement in a 3 nm-thick, 80 nm-wide WSi SNSPD at 7.4 µm via resonant metallic antenna coupling.
+By concentrating incident radiation at the feed gap, a crossed bowtie antenna increased the effective photon-absorption area of a short WSi nanowire segment by 15.7× relative to an otherwise identical bare nanowire, while maintaining similar dark-count rates.
+The antenna-induced field enhancement is strongly localized near the feed gap, indicating that short photon-sensitive nanowires are preferred to maximize photon-absorption enhancement while minimizing dark counts from nanowire segments outside the antenna-enhanced region.
+This localized coupling motivates periodic antenna-coupled nanowire arrays as a route to large-area scaling.
+Our analysis indicates that, \highlightblue{under well-shielded operating conditions with negligible resonant background radiation,} such arrays can reduce the NEP by approximately 900× at 7 µm for 50 × 50 µ\si{m^2} footprint relative to a conventional meandered nanowire of the same geometric footprint.
+Our results highlight antenna-coupled nanowire arrays as a promising route to realizing large-area, low-NEP, high-efficiency SNSPDs for single-photon detection in infrared astronomy, dark-matter detection, and biological sensing at mid- and far-infrared wavelengths.